 Here’s a quick recap of the product lineup:

-Standouts for most users: shared (Deluxe+), managed WordPress (for WP sites), and dedicated (for true high-traffic or custom workloads).
-If you’re budget-focused or want more hands-on support, compare renewal rates and included security across a few top competitors before you commit.
+Standouts for most users: shared (Deluxe+), Managed WordPress (for WP sites), and dedicated (for true high-traffic or custom workloads).
+If you’re budget-focused or want more hands-on security included at renewals, compare what each tier bundles (SSL, backups, WAF, malware cleanup) across a few top competitors before you commit.

 If you want an affordable, scalable, and beginner-friendly host with easy upgrades as you grow, GoDaddy deserves a spot on your shortlist in 2025.